Head of External Innnovation

 Jeevaa enjoys playing and watching soccer, traveling and spending time with friends.

-As the Head of Process Engineering, John is responsible for leading the development and deployment of lab automation for high-throughput, effective production of high-quality data sets to use in machine learning.
+As the Director of Process Engineering, John is responsible for leading the development and deployment of lab automation for high-throughput, effective production of high-quality data sets to use in machine learning.
 John’s team also will focus on building out the tools and capabilities for implementing operational excellence across all of insitro’s laboratories.

 Prior to joining insitro, John spent the last 20 years designing, building and managing automation solutions across biotech and pharmaceutical industries.
 He has significant expertise with early-stage startups, helping to develop, implement and support automation technologies as they scale.
 John has an M.Eng. in Systems Engineering from Penn State University.